 Setting up electric fences is not that tough and their maintenance is also not that expensive.
-Most of the electric fences have high-voltage, low-amperage, and low impedance.
+Most electric fences have high voltage, low amperage, and low impedance.

 While these electric fences help us keep away Alligators they are not that effective against snakes and other predators.

 No more than one or two cases are reported per year worldwide which are damaged by electric fences.
 But, an electric current is always dangerous don’t forget to keep toddlers away from it.

 If you think electric fences are dangerous for your pets or children then there is another option for you.
-Instead of alligator proof fences, you can also grow heavy vegetation barriers at the edges of your pool or yard.
+Instead of alligator-proof fences, you can also grow heavy vegetation barriers at the edges of your pool or yard.

-However, this type of shrubs may protect you from Alligators but they seem perfect habitat for snakes who are naturally attracted to such plant covers.
+However, this type of shrub may protect you from Alligators but they seem perfect habitat for snakes who are naturally attracted to such plant covers.
 You may put yourself in danger from snakes by erecting a barrier of plants on your property.

 Avoid things that attract Alligators

 Alligators will enter your property in search of three things food, water, and shelter.
 So, make sure to clean your yard and avoid keeping garbage as well as leftover food in your yard.

 Make sure to clean the clutter and cut down tall grass (as well as shrubs) as they become a nice shelter for gators and snakes.
 One of the most attractive things for Alligators in your yard is your swimming pool.

 If you are not using your pool for days, make sure to remove all the water from it.
 A built-in automatic pool cover is also an option but it is quite costly and everyone cannot afford it.
-Also, it is pretty difficult to set up on an existing pool and it’s tough to maintain too.

 Setting up Pool Enclosure

-A pool enclosure also known as pool cage is one of the safest but expensive options for the protection of your pool.
+A pool enclosure also known as a pool cage is one of the safest but most expensive options for the protection of your pool.